vtex-apps/wordpress/docs/README.md

 `blog-category-list.wordpress-category-list`: A paginated list of blog posts from a specific category.
 This must be placed on the `store.blog-category` page, as the category ID is provided by the parameter in the page route.

 `blog-post-details.wordpress-post-details`: Details for a single blog post.
 This must be placed on the `store.blog-post` page, as the post ID is provided by the parameter in the page route.

+`blog-page-details.wordpress-page-details` : Details for a single blog page.
+This must be placed on a customized `store.blog-home#page` page to render the contents via the slug passed through the route parameter

 `blog-latest-posts-preview.wordpress-latest-posts-preview`: A small block showing teasers for the most recent 3-5 posts (default is 3).
 The following props can be used: